Hong Kong Visas

 The next process after you have submitted the application are:

-• As soon as the original documents have been verified, you would be given the appropriate status in a letter format.
-Then, you can take the letter and your passport to get the Hong Kong Permanent Identity Card at the Registration of Persons Office.
+- As soon as they verify your original documents, they give you appropriate status in a letter.
+You can then take the letter and your passport to the Registration of Persons Office to get your Hong Kong Permanent Identity Card.

-• They would issue a paper version of the Hong Kong permanent identity card for temporary use until you get the smart card sent to you, which takes around two weeks.
+- They issue a paper version of the Hong Kong permanent identity card for temporary use until they send you the smart card, which usually takes about two weeks.